chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab3/README.md

 * Data augmentation (Rotation, Flip, Zoom, Contrast, etc)
 * Size of input image (32x32, 96x96, 128x128, etc)
 * Freezing / Unfreezing layers
-* Dropout (regularization)
+* Dropout (Regularization)
+* Early Stopping
-* Parameters such us learning rate, batch size, optimizers
+* Parameters, such us: learning rate, batch size, optimizers
 ## Results
 The final optimal network model resulted from the pre-trained model DenseNet121.
 This is a network in which, each layer is connected to all the followings.
 After the preprocessing and the optimization, we achieve an accuracy of 92% in 20 classes and 84% in 80 classes.